 Choice of Wedding Venues on Queen Mary 2

 On each Cunard ship, there are typically 2-3 rooms that are possible wedding venues.
 In the case of the RMS Queen Mary 2, the two most typical are The Boardroom and the Atlantic Room.
 The Boardroom is located through a door accessed through the Commodore Club and is a small classically furnished room that is typically recommended for wedding parties of 10 people or fewer.
 If you choose this venue as we did, your reception will be set up just outside in a corner of the Commodore Club as The Boardroom is quite small.
 In the Commodore Club, a small area was set aside for us for our reception.
 The Atlantic Room is a larger, semi-circular room that has a lot of windows along one side, provide sea views and can accommodate approximately 30 guests.
 The Atlantic Room is the place where most of the card games, particularly bridge, seem to take place during the cruise.
 If you have a wedding party with more than 30 guests, then another venue will have to be arranged.
-We know that at least one couple had their wedding ceremony in the large Winter Garden (although this room is going to be remodeled and called the Carinthia Lounge in summer of 2016).
+We know that at least one couple had their wedding ceremony in the large Winter Garden that has been since remodeled and is now called the Carinthia Lounge, but this would likely only be an option for a very large wedding as it is a busy area.
 We had difficulty finding adequate photos of these rooms before our cruise (do ask the wedding coordinator pre-cruise to send you what they have), so we are sharing some below to help future couples considering a Queen Mary 2 wedding venue.
 Also see our wedding photos toward the end of the post for a view of the Boardroom decorated for our wedding.